AlvinOngWJ/TaskTrove/README.md

-# TaskTrove
-# React Todo App with Prioritization, Quick Entry, and Drag-and-Drop Features
+# TaskTrove Todo App with Prioritization, Quick Entry, and Drag-and-Drop Features

 This is a robust Todo application built using React and Express.js.
 The application provides a user-friendly interface to manage, organize, and prioritize your tasks with ease.